dbos-inc/dbos-docs/docs/api-reference/decorators.md

 ## Background Information

-TODO: Here is where we describe the nature of decorators/annotations and the general appeal and use
+TODO: Here is where we describe the nature of decorators - general appeal and use
+TODO: Here is where we compare them to annotations
+TODO: Here is where we say it doesn't matter what order you use them

 ### Decorator Implementations